osg-htc/docs/docs/data/update-oasis.md

 To begin the process to distribute software on OASIS using the service hosted at the OSG GOC, you must:

 -   have a personal grid certificate.
 The process for getting one is detailed [here](https://www.opensciencegrid.org/bin/view/Documentation/Release3/CertificateUserGet).
--   register that certificate in [OIM](http://oim.grid.iu.edu/oim/home).
-In order to register, the certificate has to be [installed in your browser](https://twiki.opensciencegrid.org/bin/view/Documentation/CertificateGetWeb#Installing_into_a_Web_Browser).
+-   register that certificate in [OIM](http://oim.opensciencegrid.org/oim/home).
+In order to register, the certificate has to be installed in your browser.
 If you are then not registered, clicking "Login" on the page will prompt you to register.
 -   be associated with a VO that is registered in OIM.
-The list of registered VOs appears [here](http://oim.grid.iu.edu/oim/vo).
+The list of registered VOs appears [here](http://oim.opensciencegrid.org/oim/vo).
--   register your certificate in the <span class="twiki-macro LINK_GLOSSARY_VOMS"></span> for your <span class="twiki-macro LINK_GLOSSARY_VO"></span>.
+-   register your certificate in the VOMS for your Virtual Organization.
 Click on the VO name that you're associated with in the above list and in the VO page click on the *"Membership Services URL"* to register with that VO VOMS.

 How to use OASIS
 ----------------

 ### Enable OASIS ###

-When you are ready to distribute your software with OASIS, submit a [GOC ticket](https://ticket.grid.iu.edu/goc/submit) with a request to enable OASIS for your VO.
+When you are ready to distribute your software with OASIS, submit a [GOC ticket](https://ticket.opensciencegrid.org/goc/submit) with a request to enable OASIS for your VO.
 In your request, please specify your VO and provide a list of people who will install and administer the VO software in OASIS.

-The GOC will enable OASIS for your VO in [OIM](https://oim.grid.iu.edu/oim/home) and add your list of administrators to the "OASIS Managers" list (which is near the bottom of the page of information about each VO in OIM). oasis-login will then grant access to the people who are listed as OASIS managers.
+The GOC will enable OASIS for your VO in [OIM](https://oim.opensciencegrid.org/oim/home) and add your list of administrators to the "OASIS Managers" list (which is near the bottom of the page of information about each VO in OIM). oasis-login will then grant access to the people who are listed as OASIS managers.
 Any time the list is to be modified, submit another GOC ticket.

 ### Log in with GSISSH ###

 The next step is to generate a proxy and log into `oasis-login.opensciencegrid.org` with `gsissh`.
-These commands should be run on a computer that has the [OSG client](InstallOSGClient) software.
+These commands should be run on a computer that has the [OSG worker node client](../worker-node/install-wn) software.
 First make sure that your grid certificate is installed in `~/.globus/usercred.p12` on that computer and that it is mode 600, then run these commands:

 ``` console
 user@host $ voms-proxy-init -voms %RED%VO%ENDCOLOR%